-Your vehicle is equipped with this cluster or one very similar to it.
-It includes indicator warning lights and gages that are explained on the following pages.
-Be sure to read about them.
+Your instrument panel cluster includes indicator warning lights and gages that are explained on the following pages.

-Speedometer and Odometer
+Speedometer/Odometer

 Your speedometer lets you see your speed in both miles per hour (mph) and kilometers per hour (km/h).

-Your odometer shows how far your vehicle has been driven, in either miles (used in the United States) or kilometers (used in Canada).
+Your odometer shows how far your vehicle has been driven in either miles (used in the United States) or in kilometers (used in Canada).